 In the medical and healthcare fields, patients can directly access their medical records, receive their lab results and make payments without having to wait for bills to arrive by mail.
 When healthcare platforms like CoFi are able to effectively embed payments, they give patients the ability to pay multiple providers and medical facilities in a single transaction, making it easier and more organized for payers to settle their payment obligations.

 In the charity and nonprofit sector, embedded payments allow organizations to offer a direct and simplified donation process through their own sites.
-As a result, software companies like Benevity empower nonprofits to receive global payments, aiding in their growth and better supporting their goals and initiatives.
+As a result, software companies empower nonprofits to receive global payments, aiding in their growth and better supporting their goals and initiatives.

 Every software vendor, no matter the industry, should consider what embedded payments can offer and how it can work for them.